New Orleans Commercial Truck and 18-Wheeler Accident Lawyer

 Trucking Law in the United States

-The trucking industry is regulated by federal and state laws which must be followed by all trucking companies and all drivers, whether they are employed by a firm or are independent operators.
+The trucking industry in New Orleans and Louisiana is regulated by federal and state laws which must be followed by all trucking companies and all drivers, whether they are employed by a firm or are independent operators.
 The two primary federal agencies that regulate the trucking industry are the U.S. Department of Transportation (DOT) and its Federal Motor Carrier Safety Administration (FMCSA).
 Federal trucking regulations are contained in Title 49 of the Code of Federal Regulations.
 Each state also has its own Department of Transportation, which regulates intra-state trucking.

 Drivers of commercial trucks must be properly licensed according to their state’s statutes.
 Drivers of large trucks are allowed by federal hours-of-service regulations to drive up to 11 hours at a stretch.
 The maximum weight a truck can haul is determined by its size.